jonezy/mini-calculator/README.md

 js/calculator.js    | main file to be included on the page js/templates/*.html | these are the html files that comprise the user interface of the module.

-ideally this could be setup as some kind of dependency within the mini.ca project (node + npm?) so that it could be updated really quickly and easily.
+ideally this could be setup as some kind of dependency within the mini.ca project (node + browserify) so that it could be updated really quickly and easily but kept in seperate standalone repo's